raubvogel/ChameleonNotes/HeatTemplates/README.md

 # Heat Template examples

 Example of Heat Templates (HOT).
-They are called examples but some of those I use all the time.
+They are called examples but I use some of them all the time.